dirkbeer/HotspotCubecell/README.md

 Monitor and control* your offgrid Helium hotspot over LoRaWAN.

-Depends only on battery power and LoRaWAN coverage for its operation, so keeps running even if hotspot is having problems.
+Depends only on battery or solar power and LoRaWAN coverage for its operation, so keeps running even if hotspot is having problems.

 * Remotely monitor parameters like temperature and battery state.
 * Remotely control* your charge controller to power cycle the hotspot and cell modem.